StyraInc/awesome-opa/README.md

 ### Built with Wasm

-- [OPA wasm demo](https://opa-wasm.glitch.me/) - Demonstration of evaluating OPA's Wasm modules in the browser
+- [OPA Wasm demo](https://opa-wasm.glitch.me/) - Demonstration of evaluating OPA's Wasm modules in the browser

 ## Kubernetes